 Our program is similar to unschooling in many ways.
 Both value self-directed learning without the use of coercion or extrinsic motivators and both trust that children will learn what they need to when they need it.
 However, students who attend our program get some time away from their parents.
 This enables them to take on much more responsibility for their own choices.
 It also enables them to practice living in a democracy with all of its rewards and challenges.

 Is your program like a Montessori school?

 Sudbury and Montessori are similar in that children are given more freedom to make decisions about what interests them and how to pace themselves.
 Both models also hold the basic assumption that people are naturally curious and don’t need to be forced to learn.
 The Sudbury model, however, gives students even more freedom and makes no assumption about how individual children will learn.

 What does a typical day look like?

-There really is no typical day at Sunset Sudbury School.
+There really is no typical day at Sunset Sudbury.
 When students arrive, they sign in, put their lunch away, and usually go look for their friends.
 Throughout the day, there are children at the computers, some eating lunch, some in a yoga class, some in the art room, and some playing a board game or working on a puzzle.
 Often groups of students organize a game of tag or an impromptu talent show, while one student is making a video, one is playing the piano, one is working on their math, and another is catching lizards in the garden.
 Each day is rich with opportunity that is only limited by the students’ imagination and interests.

-Is there any structure in your school?
+Is there any structure in your program?